As Above, So Below (film): Plot

-Chased by demons, the three survivors are cornered before a dark hole.
-Scarlett explains that they must jump in and confess their past sins to escape.
-George admits that he failed to save his brother from drowning, and Zed confesses that he has a non-marital child he has refused to claim.
-They jump into the hole and miraculously survive.
-They find a manhole at the bottom and push it open, emerging near Notre-Dame.
-Scarlett and George hold each other while Zed walks away, finally safe.
+The trio is chased to a dark hole, where Scarlett tells them that they must confess their sins before jumping in.
+George confesses that he failed to save his brother Danny from drowning and Zed does so about a child he refuses to claim.
+They enter and find a manhole at the bottom; opening it, they invertedly emerge near Notre-Dame.
+Scarlett and George embrace while Zed walks away, finally safe.

-In an ending log, Scarlett says she never ventured to seek or obtain any material treasure, only the truth.
+In an ending log, Scarlett states her search was to never seek or obtain any material treasure, but only the truth.